 Borgne: John Besh’s latest restuarant, lcoated inside the newly redone Hyatt, offers a little taste of the Gulf South.
 Borg’s menu is full of fresh seafood dishes like Deviled Crabs and Stuffed Flounder.
 But, they also offer other Southeast Louisiana favorites like Duck Poppers and Alligator soup.
 (601 Loyola Avenue)

-Manning’s: Say what you will about the giant Manning’s located on Fulton Street, the food is actually pretty good.
+Manning’s: Say what you will about the giant Manning’s located on Fulton Street, the food is stellar.
 And, they have sports on all the time and all over the place (seriously.
 Including the ceiling) – which makes me very happy.
 If you’re with a big crowd, they’re likely to be able to help, too, since the place is huge.
 Try the mac’n'cheese – you won’t regret it.
 (519 Fulton Street)

 FREE Weekly Roundup!